Your are the first person in your social graph to know! Share it with your wwworld now 🗺️

 Question: What do these things all have in common?
 Everybody know…

-👐The jfGi.cc Origin Story What follows is a journey of multiple ideas spanning from the origins of the @jfGi Twitter account over 11 years ago to…
+👐The jfGi.cc Origin Timeline (updated) This is a journey of multiple ideas spanning from the origins of the first chatbot spearheaded in 2007, ideating and the creation…